-Course costs do not cover personal expenses, such as gifts, or some ancillary costs, such as passport fees, entry fees and course texts.
+Course costs do not cover personal expenses, such as gifts, or some ancillary costs, such as passport fees, entry fees, required course readers, and any additional course texts.
 Certain courses also carry with them an additional cost for in-country travel; where applicable, this is noted on the individual course webpage.

-Miami University also requires all international workshop participants to purchase travel health insurance for about $30.
-(Successful applicants will receive more details in their Web-Based Learning Communty course workshop.)
+Miami University also requires all international workshop participants to purchase travel health insurance for about $35.
+(Successful applicants will receive more details in their Web-Based Learning Community course workshop.)
 In some classes an additional textbook is required.
 In some countries, you may have to pay entrance and departure taxes/fees at the airport.

 Once you arrive with the class in-country, you will have no additional charges for hotel, food, or transportation.
 You are responsible for purchasing incidentals and gifts, and for tipping at your discretion.

 To support involvement by a broad range of individuals worldwide, Miami University currently offers a reduced tuition rate for all Dragonfly classes.

 Dragonfly recommends that accepted applicants to the program check with their employer to see if professional development funds are available to further offset costs.